 Email is the official and primary method of communication at Baylor College of Medicine.
 Students are responsible for checking their email on a minimal daily basis while school is in session, so that they stay informed of all official educational/administrative communication, which often include important deadlines.

-Baylor College of Medicine will communicate by email important information about requirements and deadlines for completion of mandatory activities, as well as changes to relevant academic policies and procedures, by publishing this information in either the Student Commons Newsletter or the Student Affairs Thursday Announcements (“official publications”).
+Baylor College of Medicine will communicate by email important information about requirements and deadlines for completion of mandatory activities, as well as changes to relevant academic policies and procedures, by publishing this information in either the Student Commons Newsletter or the Student Affairs Thursday News (“official publications”).

 Students are on notice that NO exceptions will be made to either the deadlines or adherence requirements communicated via BCM email or published in official publications.
 Lack of awareness of requirements, policies, procedures, and deadlines does not constitute an excuse for non-compliance with these requirements.